Skip to main content

 There are special rollover relief rules for certain transfers of residential property to or from family trusts.
 These mean the bright-line test looks at how long the person the property was transferred to (transferee) and the previous owner who made the transfer (transferor) held the property for.

-Rollover relief applies for transfers made between 1 April 2022 and 30 June 2024 if the family trust meets the following:
+Between 1 April 2022 and 30 June 2024, rollover relief applies to transfers made if the family trust meets the following:

 • each transferor (in the case of transfers to a trust) or each transferee of the property (in the case of transfers from a trust back to a settlor) is both a settlor and a beneficiary of the trust